cakoose/import-pull-request/ReadMe.md

 This script makes it easy to handle pull requests in a way that:

-1. Avoids the extra merge commit.
+1. Avoids the merge commit.
 If you love merge commits, I can't help you.
 2. Lets you tweak the changes and commit message, but preserves the original commit's "Author" field.

-Requirements:

-* Python 3.4+ or 2.7
+Requires Python 3.4+ or 2.7
-* BeautifulSoup 4 (`pip install beautifulsoup4`)

 Installation: